Post-romantic composer Elliott Grabill teaches math by day at Baltimore City Public Schools, and composes music by night.

-Grabill writes concert length music.
-Heros and Villains (for reed quintet), Mountain Piques (for small ensemble and electronics), Pluto (for clarinet and electronics), and Pranayama (for fixed media) all last last 25′ or longer.
+Grabill writes concert length music, including Heros and Villains (for reed quintet), Mountain Piques (for small ensemble and electronics), Pluto (for clarinet and electronics), and Pranayama (for fixed media).
 His current project is writing a second reed quintet for the Civitasolis Quintet, and releasing it as an album.

 Grabill is also working on a mass in Pennsylvania Dutch, the language Amish people speak.
 Many of Grabill’s themes are derived from folk melodies from New England, the Midlands, and Greater Appalachia.
 He uses these familiar themes to take listeners on a journey into uncharted domains– rich in textures, complexity, and (most of all) emotion.